w3f/polkadot-wiki/docs/learn/learn-staking.md

 With [Nominated Proof-of-Stake (NPoS)](learn-consensus.md/#nominated-proof-of-stake) used by
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, nominators select up to 16 validators they trust, and the network will automatically distribute the stake among validators in an even manner.
-Polkadot uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and influence among validators.
-Another key difference in Polkadot's NPoS is that nominators are subject to loss of stake if they nominate a bad validator.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, nominators select up to 16 validators they trust, and the network will automatically distribute the stake among validators in an even manner. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and influence among validators.
+Another key difference in
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s NPoS is that nominators are subject to loss of stake if they nominate a bad validator.

 Here we recall that the security of PoS networks depends on the amount of staked tokens.
 This means that to successfully attack the network one would need a large amount of tokens that can be accrued by one single participant alone or by colluding different participants to act maliciously.
 In case of NPoS, if there is an attack the stake of both the validator(s) and nominators will be confiscated.
-So there is little interest of acting in a harmful way becuase all participants can be held accountable for bad intentions.
+So there is little interest of acting in a harmful way because all participants can be held accountable for bad intentions.
 Also, in NPoS validators are paid equal rewards regardless from the amount they have at stake, avoiding thus large payouts to few large validators which would ultimately lead to consensus centralization.